 You do not need to know what species of organisms you are recording when you take part in citizen science opportunities.
 Just upload a clear photo to existing databases and existing users can assist in identifying what you saw.
-This is a great way to learn more about the organisms in your area and take part in conservation simultaneously!
+You can learn more about the organisms in your area and take part in conservation simultaneously!